cpeditor/cpeditor/src/Settings/README.md

 1. Add `XXXWrapper` in `SettingWidget`       (XXX represent the widget name).
 2. Modify `createWrapper` in `SettingWidget`.
-3. Optionally, add fallback default value in `genSettings.py`.
+3. Optionally, add fallback default value in `genSettings.cpp`.

 #### Adding a new setting